ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

-A federation colleague (*e.g.*: a region or the central office) will propose taking on the responsibility for providing some or all of the necessary service or services: allowing regions to build on existing strengths or meet regional priorities.
+A federation colleague (*e.g.*: a region or the central office) will propose taking on the responsibility for providing some or all of the necessary service or services, allowing regions to build on existing strengths or meet regional priorities.
 These services should be assigned to the federation colleague who has the skills and the mandate to provide them.
 Ideally these assignments will be based on consensus, but